 Transfer Brex rewards to airline programs

-This is brand new for Brex, and is really exciting.
-As of today (July 30, 2019) it’s also possible to transfer Brex points to select airline programs.
+This was only introduced for Brex over the summer, and is really exciting.
+It’s possible to transfer Brex points to select airline programs.
 The transfer ratio is 1.5:1 for ordinary members, and for Brex Exclusive members it’s a 1:1 transfer ratio.

 The transfer partners are as follows: